apache/sling-site/src/main/jbake/content/documentation/bundles/dynamic-includes.md

         </IfModule>
         SetOutputFilter INCLUDES

-After setting output filter open virtualhost configuration and add `Includes` option to `Options` directive:
+Having added the `SetOutputFilter` directive, open the virtual host's configuration and add the `Includes` option to the `Options` directive:

         <Directory />
             Options FollowSymLinks Includes